carlosjennings1991/stock-analysis/README.md

 #### 2: The Total Daily Volume

-This is a sum of the number of bought & sold shares for the 252 trading days on the market.
-It is only (*very*) indirectly related to the actual stock price.
+This is a sum of the number of bought & sold shares for the 251 trading days on the market.
+It is only indirectly related to the actual stock price.
 The volume is merely an indicator of market activity.
 As you can see in the first screenshot, the stocks with the highest trading volumes weren't necessarily the best performing.

 ![daily return example](https://github.com/carlosjennings1991/stock-analysis/blob/main/Resources/total%20daily%20volume.png)

 #### 3: The YoY Return (just "Return" in the table)

-This is the difference in the closing price for the stock on the last day of trading for the year in relation to the closing price of the stock on the first day of trading for the year ((last price / first price) - 1)).
+This measures how the stock has performed over the course of the year.
+The formuala that measures this value is ((last price / first price) - 1)).

 ![YoY Return example](https://github.com/carlosjennings1991/stock-analysis/blob/main/Resources/YoY%20return.png)